Skip to Content

-A little love goes a long way, care for your snowblower and it will repay you for years to come.
+A little love goes a long way; care for your snowblower, and it will repay you for years to come.
 Checking the oil is the easiest and most important preventative maintenance an owner can do.
-Oil is sooo important to the health of your snowblower’s engine, run it without oil even for a few minutes and you’ll buying a new stove.
+Oil is Soooo important to the health of your snowblower’s engine.
+Run it without oil even for a few minutes, and you’ll be shopping for a new stove.

-A snowblower may use oil between oil changes and so engine oil should be checked once a week during the “On season”.
-Follow these steps to check snowblower engine oil:
+A snowblower may use oil between oil changes, so engine oil should be checked weekly during the “On season.”
+Follow these steps to check the snowblower engine oil:

 How To Check Snowblower Oil

-Checking the oil is a great habit, I can’t tell you how many small engines die because they simply ran out of oil, which always makes me a little sad.
+Checking the oil is a great habit; I can’t tell you how many small engines die because they simply run out of oil, which always makes me a little sad.
 Anyway, checking oil weekly is a fantastic habit.
 I tell my customers to check the oil every time they fill the gas tank.

 Here’s the process in a little more detail: